auth0/auth0-cli/docs/auth0_quickstarts_download.md

 ---
 # auth0 quickstarts download

 Download a Quickstart sample application for that’s already configured for your Auth0 application.
-Many different tech stacks available.
+There are many different tech stacks available.

 ## Usage
 ```